 This not to mention the downsides.

-Clay pellets are not a good water holding medium because of the spaces between each pellet.
+Clay pellets are not a good water holding material because of the spaces between each pellet.
 They will drain and dry out fast.
 So be sure to get the material watered enough.

-Also, the pellets are heavier and more expensive than other medium types.
+Also, the pellets are heavier and more expensive than other media.

 - Reusable, sustainable.